NDevTK/CacheAttack/README.md

+# Disclaimer
+This done before cache partitioning was added to chrome.

 # CacheAttack
 A Timing attack on the browser to try to predict websites that have cached.
 Mobile devices may not work correctly.